MartinLeblancs/MartinLeblancs/README.md

 During my time at EPITECH Paris, I immersed myself in a dynamic learning environment focused on practical experience and problem-solving.

 The innovative pedagogy at EPITECH allowed me to develop a strong foundation in Computer Science while working on real-world projects.
-I gained valuable skills in programming, software development, and system administration, preparing me for the challenges of the tech industry.
+</br>I gained valuable skills in programming, software development, and system administration, preparing me for the challenges of the tech industry.

 #### 🇨🇳 Student at [Beijing jiaotong University, Beijing, China](https://www.bjtu.edu.cn/)